alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 But calling it does more than calculate a value.
 It sends a request, observes the current state of another system, and may change externally visible conditions such as quota or throttling.

-For a total pure function, evaluating the same input again produces the same value without changing anything outside the function.
-For an effectful function, the timing, order, and number of evaluations can be observable, so execution order becomes part of the program's observable behavior.
+For a pure function, calling it again with the same input just gives you the same answer.
+For an effectful function, calling it earlier, later, more often, or in a different order can change what happens.

+If a callback runs too quickly, in a different order, or after an earlier failure, the program may hit throttling, consume rate limits, or stop before later work runs.
+For effectful code, the problem is not just "it ran again."
+Timing, order, repetition, and failure behavior can all matter.

 That becomes especially noticeable when the function is passed to an abstraction that controls callback invocation: